opentrack/opentrack/CONTRIBUTING.md

 Please report issues rather than using old software versions.
 Unless problems are identified they'll never get corrected in new versions.

-Please set an informative title when creating a new issue and specify the software's component (tracker, filter, protocol, or the main executable) you're having issues with.
-If you're unable to, please **create an issue anyway** as it's important that problems are identified.

 Don't worry about your own English, it's not a problem since we'll be able to communicate anyway.
 If you're very concerned, please note that in the issue, and you'll receive responses in very plain English.

 # Contributing code to opentrack